Branch out on your next trip by staying in a tree-house hotel along the beach or in a remote rainforest.

 Better yet, this new breed is more than just planks of wood nailed to an old oak.
 The Costa Rica Tree House Lodge, in Limón, for example, has a full kitchen and luxurious bathroom built around a gnarled 100-year-old Sangrillo tree.
 Head to South Africa’s Tsala Treetop Lodge, in Plettenberg Bay, and you’ll find infinity pools and fireplaces.

-“A lot of people had good experiences with treehouses when they were growing up,” explains Michael Garnier, a builder who has constructed tree-based dwellings around the globe and also operates the world’s largest collection of treehouses, the Treesort & Treehouse Institute, a sprawling 36-acre wonderland in Oregon with cleverly named lodgings like the “Treezebo” and the Old West-inspired “Treeloon.”
+“A lot of people had good experiences with tree houses when they were growing up,” explains Michael Garnier, a builder who has constructed tree-based dwellings around the globe and also operates the Out’n’About Treehouse Treesort, a sprawling 36-acre wonderland in Oregon.
 “It draws an adventurous type of person,” he says.
 “The kid comes out in them.”

-Conversely, at Tranquil Resort, a working coffee and vanilla plantation on 400 acres of rainforest in southern India, chances are high that guests might find themselves in a not-so-tranquil situation: nose-to-nose with howler monkeys, who reportedly dance on the roof at night and have even startled guests by bursting into bathrooms unannounced.
+It’s the vibrant cacophony of the rainforest, by contrast, that’s on display at Tranquil Resort, a working coffee and vanilla plantation in southern India.
+Chances are high that guests might find themselves in a not-so-tranquil situation: nose-to-nose with howler monkeys, who reportedly dance on the roof at night and have even startled guests by bursting into bathrooms.
 “I’ve found nowhere else like it in the world,” says former (unshaken) guest Haley Spurway.

-Modern treehouses offer more than quiet or the chance to indulge a little youthful daring; they present a rare opportunity to drive past the McResort and break free of travel’s predicable stops and well-traveled routes.
-Up in the leaves, you’ll find something unique and exceptional—surely the reward of any good journey.
+Modern tree houses present a rare opportunity to drive past the McResort and break free of travel’s predicable stops and well-traveled routes.
+Up in the leaves, you’ll find something unique and exceptional.